EXCLUSIVE-Biden administration aims to cut costs for solar, wind projects on public land | Headlines

 "Until these overly burdensome costs are resolved, our nation will likely miss out on living up to its potential to deploy homegrown clean energy projects on our public lands — and the jobs and economic development that come with it," said Gene Grace, general counsel for clean energy trade group American Clean Power Association.
 The renewable energy industry has historically relied on private acreage to site large projects.
 But big tracts of unbroken private land are becoming scarce, making federal lands among the best options for future expansion.

-To date, the Interior Department has permitted less than 10 GW of solar and wind power on its more than 245 million acres of federal lands, a third of what the two industries were forecast to install nationwide just this year, according to the Energy Information Administration.
-The solar industry began lobbying on the issue in April, when the Large Scale Solar Association, a coalition of some of the nation's top solar developers - including NextEra Energy, Southern Company and EDF Renewables - filed a petition with Interior's Bureau of Land Management asking for lower rents on utility-scale projects in the nation's blistering deserts.
+To date, the Interior Department has permitted less than 10 gigawatts of solar and wind power on its more than 245 million acres (99 million hectares) of federal lands, a third of what the two industries were forecast to install nationwide just this year, according to the Energy Information Administration.
+The solar industry began lobbying on the issue in April, when the Large Scale Solar Association, a coalition of some of the nation's top solar developers - including NextEra Energy , Southern Co and EDF Renewables - filed a petition with the Bureau of Land Management asking for lower rents on utility-scale projects in the nation's blistering deserts.

 A spokesperson for the group said the industry initially focused on California because it is home to some of the most promising solar acreage and because land around major urban areas like Los Angeles had inflated assessments for entire counties, even on desert acreage not suitable for agriculture.
 Officials at NextEra, Southern, and EDF did not comment when contacted by Reuters.